ironbar/mnist_universe/docs/08_causality.md

 > Chain junction.
 In science one often thinks of B as the mechanism, or mediator that transmits the effect of A to C. A familiar example is Fire $\rightarrow$ Smoke $\rightarrow$ Alarm

 > Fork junction.
 B is often called a confounder of A and C. The confounder will make A and C statistically correlated even thought there is no direct causal link between them.
 A good example is Shoe Size $\leftarrow$ Age of child $\rightarrow$ Reading ability

+> We can eliminate this spurious correlation by conditioning on the child's age.
+If we look only at seven-years-olds we expect to see no relationship between shoe size and reading ability

+> Collider junction.
+Talent $\rightarrow$ Celebrity $\leftarrow$ Beauty.
+Here we are asserting that both talent and beauty contribute to an actor's success, but beauty and talnent are completely unrelated to one another in the general population.

+> In this case if we condition on B we will see a negative correlation between A and B. If we look only at famous actorss finding out that a celebrity is unnatractive increases our belief that he is talented.